SenseTecnic/SenseTecnic.github.io/mqtt/register.md

 ---
 layout: page
 permalink: /mqtt/register/
-title: "STS MQTT Docs: Register and Log in"
+title: "MQTT Docs: Register and Log in"
 ---

 # Register and Log in.